smerth/gatsby-tutorial/docs/tutorial/part-one/index.md

-Next, build your site by running the following command in the terminal at the root of your site (tip: make sure you're running this command at the root of your site, in this case in the tutorial-part-one folder, which you can do by opening a new tab in the same window you used to run `gatsby develop`):
+Next, build your site by running the following command in the terminal at the root of your site (**tip: make sure you're running this command at the root of your site**, in this case in the tutorial-part-one folder, which you can do by opening a new tab in the same window you used to run `gatsby develop`):

 ```bash
 gatsby build